geoschem/GCClassic/docs/source/supplemental-guides/run-script-examples.rst

     # to specify the number of cores that GEOS-Chem should use.
     export OMP_NUM_THREADS=$(nproc)

+    # NOTE: If your `/.bashrc file does not max out the available
+    # stack memory for GEOS-Chem, you may uncomment these lines here:
+    #ulimit -s unlimited
+    #export OMP_STACKSIZE=500m

     # Run GEOS_Chem.
 The "time" command will return CPU and wall times.
     # Stdout and stderr will be directed to the "GC.log" log file
     # (you can change the log file name below if you wish)